Adolis García Player Props: Rangers vs. Astros

 Astros Pitching Rankings

-- The Astros have a 3.76 team ERA that ranks sixth across all league pitching staffs.
+- The Astros' 3.92 team ERA ranks 10th across all MLB pitching staffs.

-- The Astros rank 13th in baseball in home runs surrendered (14 total, 1.1 per game).
+- Astros pitchers combine to rank 11th in baseball in home runs surrendered (15 total, 1.1 per game).

-- The Astros will send Luis Garcia (0-1) to the mound to make his third start of the season.
+- Brown (1-0) takes the mound for the Astros to make his third start this season.

-- His most recent time out came on Saturday against the Minnesota Twins, when the righty went four innings, surrendering four earned runs while giving up six hits.
+- In his last time out on Sunday, the right-hander tossed seven innings against the Minnesota Twins, allowing no earned runs while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.